twilio-professional-services/flex-project-template/docs/docs/feature-library/salesforce-integration.md

 This `salesforce-integration` feature aims to be used as a starting point for your own customized Salesforce integration.
 The feature offers largely the same baseline functionality of the out-of-box integration, as well as some critical usability enhancements:

 - Disables the pop-out and pop-in buttons while on a call, to prevent accidental call hangups
+- Interface enhancements that streamline the agent workflow
 - When screen pop returns multiple records, a dropdown is added to the interface for the agent to select the appropriate record for activity logging

 ### Configuration options